VinAmaral-coder/Transfermarkt-CSV-Maker/README.md

 - [ ] Search filters
 - [ ] Multiple league support
 - [ ] Automatic updates
+- [ ] Separeted topics for clubs and players

 ## Current Problems
 - No minifaces for all players